 My version of this recipe omits the usual sausage and goes for an ovo-lacto vegetarian version.
 I have played with the recipe to make it my own – I omit the green peas, add in pickled carrot instead of pickled beet (to avoid staining the salad purple), added in a touch of Latvian herbs and garlic and uniquely, a drop of the world-famous Latvian herb bitters!

-I hope you enjoy my version of this wonderful dish, my Citizens – please also enjoy this wonderful dialogue about American liberty and justice!
+I hope you enjoy my version of this wonderful dish, Citizens!

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.